 Some passive income investments are more profitable than others.
 Some may provide you with a passive income stream today, while others are more of a long-term investment.
 Which is more important to you?

 Before investing, crunch the numbers to determine your investment’s profitability.
 Be sure to take into consideration your financial plans, retirement strategy, available cash reserves and the time you’re willing (and able) to commit.
 In some cases, a less profitable investment may make the most sense for your unique situation.
 Conversely, you may need to wait a few years before seeing the true return on your passive real estate investment.

 Passive income streams can help you build a sustainable financial plan that supports you into retirement and beyond.
 Real estate investments are a great choice for generating that passive income and can be tailored to almost anyone’s situation.
 Regardless of how much time or capital you have to invest, you can find a real estate passive income option to fit.
 Real estate passive income can bolster your savings, eliminate personal debt and support a small business venture.
 Or, for many investors, it can simply ensure that your life after retirement is as financially secure as possible.

-- Consider working with a financial advisor experienced in real estate.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+- Consider working with a financial advisor experienced in real estate before investing.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Do you have a rough estimate as to how much the property you’re looking to buy will cost?
 If so, the mortgage calculator from SmartAsset can help you decipher about how much your loan will cost on a monthly basis.
 Through this tool, you can integrate a bunch of other factors, such as an interest rate, down payment, loan type, taxes and more.